 Precise figures are crucial

 “Being able to give people concrete figures – both to our politicians and to our road users – provides the basis for a far more objective and balanced debate on the things we do on the roads,” says Asbjørn Halskov-Sørensen.
-“It is important for us to be able to document the facts when residents and the business community address themselves to us, or further up the system, because they are experiencing long travel times/queues on various stretches.
-These experiences are often subjective, and travel times therefore tend to feel longer than they actually are.”
+“It is important for us to be able to document the facts when residents and the business community address themselves to us, or further up the system because they are experiencing long travel times/queues on various stretches.
+These experiences are often subjective, and travel times, therefore, tend to feel longer than they are.”

 “The technology works by the 200 or so sensors, which are set up in and around Aarhus, detecting when a hands-free phone, mobile phone or another open Bluetooth device drives past.
-This allows the BlipTrack solution to calculate travel times, congestion and traffic flows,” explains Christian Bugislaus Carstens, BLIP System’s marketing manager.
+This allows the BlipTrack solution to calculate travel times, congestion and traffic flow,” explains Christian Bugislaus Carstens, Marketing Manager for BlipTrack at Veovo.
 “The sensors do not pick up any sensitive personal information, only the device’s unique ID, which is not registered in any registers.
 The unique ID is also encrypted in the sensor, making it impossible to identify the Bluetooth device afterwards.”

-“BlipTrack data is generally used for much more than just being able to measure the effect of signal optimisation and roadwork/construction projects, but this is clearly an important part of its application, and something from which we have benefited greatly.
+“BlipTrack data is used for much more than just being able to measure the effect of signal optimisation and road work/construction projects, but this is an important part of its application and something from which we have benefited greatly.
 Ultimately, the data contributes to an improved economy and a better environment through reduced travel times and fuel consumption, and thus reductions in greenhouse gas emissions from vehicles,” says Asbjørn Halskov-Sørensen.

 The future of traffic in Aarhus

-“The benefits we have gained from the BlipTrack solution since implementation are very significant.
-We now discover errors and irregularities that we would not have a chance to see otherwise.
-In addition, it is extremely educational and easy accessible to study how the incidents of various kinds influence the road network.”
+“With BlipTrack, we can discover errors and irregularities that we would not have a chance to see otherwise.
+In addition, it is extremely educational and easily accessible to study how the incidents of various kinds influence the road network.”

 Project Manager at Aarhus Municipality

-“The BlipTrack solution helps improve service levels for the municipality commuters.
-The real-time travel time and wait time information allows drivers to make informed route choices that ultimately distribute traffic and increases the operational performance of the road network.”
+“The solution helps improve service levels for the municipality commuters.
+The real-time information allows drivers to make informed route choices that ultimately distribute traffic and increases the operational performance of the road network.”

 Anders Kruse Christiansen